westermo/westermo.github.io/_posts/2022-02-17-bridge-igmp-snooping.md

 > to get anything to work.
 This is of course both unsafe and can cause
 > a lot of overload on end devices, since unregulated multicast is then
 > treated as broadcast.

-[^1]: Well not really, there *is* support for using the IP address of
-    the bridge, but you do not want to use that since the kernel will go dumpster diving for *any* address.
-[^2]: Remember, unregulated multicast is broadcast.
-Meaning you can
-    easily run into overloading your networks.

 ## IGMP/MLD